nattui/tailwind-tokenless/README.md

-# Pixelwind
+# @nattui/tailwind-one

 > Precision styling for developers who think in pixels

-Pixelwind is a Tailwind CSS v4 theme that replaces abstract design tokens with intuitive pixel-based values.
-Say goodbye to memorizing what `spacing-4` means—with Pixelwind, the class names match the actual pixel dimensions.
+Tailwind One is a Tailwind CSS v4 theme that replaces abstract design tokens with intuitive pixel-based values.
+Say goodbye to memorizing what `spacing-4` means—with Tailwind One, the class names match the actual pixel dimensions.

-## Why Pixelwind?
+## Why Tailwind One?

 Traditional design systems use arbitrary tokens (`spacing-4`, `spacing-8`) that require mental translation.
-Pixelwind eliminates this cognitive overhead:
+Tailwind One eliminates this cognitive overhead:

 - **Intuitive**: `spacing-24` means 24 pixels
 - **Predictable**: Class names directly correspond to pixel values